 My company is interested in updating the dress code policy.
 What is “normal” today and are there any specific things I should keep in mind in making this update?

 As HR professionals, we must also consider potential legal issues with dress codes.
-Employers must be aware that dress, grooming, and appearance can conflict with an employee’s religious belief or traditions, ethnicity, national origin, gender identification, or even disability.
-Consider clothing, hairstyles, facial hair, and tattoos that may be in line with cultural beliefs and could be considered discriminatory for example.
+Employers must be aware that dress, grooming, and appearance can conflict with an employee’s religious beliefs or traditions, ethnicity, national origin, gender identification, or even disability.
+For example, there may be clothing, hairstyles, facial hair, and tattoos that are in line with cultural beliefs, yet could be considered discriminatory.
 We must consider these regulations when we look to creating a policy for our company.
 In addition, we must also look locally.
 Today, some localities have specific anti-discrimination laws that can very easily impact dress code rules.
 For example, the New York City Human Rights Law specifically states that it’s unlawful to have a dress code that prohibits natural hair or treated hair that closely associates with race or religion.
-These things should be considered prior to implementation.

 Overall, companies should look internally at what is NECESSARY for their environment.
-Yes, it may be culturally important for your company to not allow certain types of dress but avoid a one-size fits all approach.
+Yes, it may be important for your company to not allow certain types of dress for safety or industry-related reasons, but avoid a one-size-fits-all approach.
 Make sure the policy meets the business need, complies with regulatory requirements (or accommodations are made), and that there is purpose for the requirement.
 Employers should only implement what is necessary and consider the creation of a respectful and inclusive workplace.
 Status quo will not suffice in today’s tough recruitment market and cultural revolution.
-As stated by Millennial and General Z speaker and generations expert, Ryan Jenkins,“This is always how we’ve dressed,” is not an acceptable answer in today’s 21st-century workplace.
-Revisit your company dress code to ensure it is positioning you for next generation growth and success.”
+As stated by Millennial and General Z speaker and generations expert, Ryan Jenkins,“’this is always how we’ve dressed'” is not an acceptable answer in today’s 21st-century workplace.
+Revisit your company dress code to ensure it is positioning you for next-generation growth and success.”

-Labor laws are constantly changing and strategic HR inc. knows how difficult it can be to keep up.
+Labor laws are constantly changing and Strategic HR knows how difficult it can be to keep up.
 We offer a handy desktop reference that defines the different labor laws and how they apply to employers.
 Please visit our HR Store for this and other valuable desktop references.